Elliot Paul: Biography

 Caught in the middle of the Spanish Civil War, he was inspired to write the well-received Life and Death of a Spanish Town.
 Forced to flee Spain, he returned to Paris and produced detective fiction featuring the amateur sleuth Homer Evans, as well as crafting what is considered as one of his best works, The Last Time I Saw Paris.

 Back in the United States following the outbreak of World War II, Elliot Paul turned to screenwriting where in Hollywood, between 1941 and 1953, he participated in the writing of ten screenplays, the most remembered of which is the 1945 production, Rhapsody in Blue; he also wrote the screenplay for the Poverty Row production of New Orleans, a fictional history of Storyville jazz featuring Billie Holiday in her only acting role.
 He also contributed to London Town (1946), one of the most infamous flops in British cinema history.
 In 1949 he provided subtitles for the US release of Claude Autant-Lara's film Devil in the Flesh (Le Diable au corps).

 Contemptuous of the censorship imposed on the studios by the Hays Code, Paul mocked Hollywood's hypocritical puritanism in his satiric book from 1942, With a Hays Nonny Nonny, where he reworked Bible stories so that they complied with the Code.
 The Book of Esther, for example, becomes a vehicle for Don Ameche, with Groucho Marx as Mordecai.

 A talented pianist, he frequently supplemented his income by playing at local clubs in the Los Angeles area.

-Paul married and divorced five times - Rosa Gertrude Brown (1919-1925), Camille Haynes (1925-1937), Flora Thompson (1937-1940), Barbara Mayock (1940-1949), and Nancy Dolan McMahon (1950-1957).
+Paul married and divorced five times - Rosa Gertrude Brown (1919–1925), Camille Haynes (1925–1937), Flora Thompson (1937–1940), Barbara Mayock (1940–1949), and Nancy Dolan McMahon (1950–1957).
 He had one son with Camille Haynes.
+He had one son with Barbara Mayock.
 He died in 1958 at the Veterans' Hospital in Providence, Rhode Island.